SnowflakePowered/shiratsu/SPEC.md

     14. El
     15. A
 2. All hyphens with spaces on both sides (matching the pattern ` - `) is removed, and at the index where the pattern begins, is replaces with a colon followed by a space (the pattern `: `).
 For example, "The Legend of Shiratsu - Wind of the City" becomes "The Legend of Shiratsu: Wind of the City".
-3. If the file is a BIOS, then the release title will end with ` BIOS`.

 ### The Dump Entry table (`rom`)
 A *game entry* MAY have one or more *dump entries*.
 Each row of the `rom` table describes a single *dump entry* with the following schema.